hayato-n/hayato-n.github.io/content/About/index.md

     - BA in Urban Engineering, the University of Tokyo (2017/03)
     - ME in Urban Engineering, the University of Tokyo (2019/03)
     - Doctor of Engineering, in Urban Engineering [Department of Urban Engineering, the University of Tokyo][1], the University of Tokyo (2022/03/24)
+    - In progress, [Statistics Professors Training Program][ism_training_en] in Consortium for Training Experts in Statistical Sciences, The Institute of Statistical Mathematics (ISM), supported by  the Ministry of Education, Culture, Sports, Science and Technology (MEXT) (2023/04-)

 - Others
     - Servey and research assistant in the coorporate research and servey comittee with Kanagawa prefecture police (2019)
     - Researcher, PhD student at [Real Estate Information Science Lab][2] in Center for Spatial Information Science, The Unversity of Tokyo (2019-2022)